oremanj/trio/docs/source/reference-core.rst

 But the grace period approach works better as your application becomes more complex, because it lets you specify limits on cleanup duration as a matter of policy rather than at each place that does any cleanup.
-Shielding should only be used where it's required for correct behavior.
+Shielding should only be used where you can't obtain correct behavior in any other way.
+(For an example, see :meth:`~trio.Condition.wait`.)

 So long as you're inside a scope with ``shield = True`` set, you'll be protected from outside cancellations.
 Note though that this